American Letter Mail Company

 The American Letter Mail Company was an American mail company started by Lysander Spooner in 1844 to compete against the legal monopoly of the United States Post Office (now the United States Postal Service).
-It was defunct in 1851 when it was outlawed by Private Express Statutes.
+It went defunct in 1851 after being outlawed by Private Express Statutes.

 History

-Spooner started the service out of frustration with the exceedingly high postal rates.
+Spooner started the service out of frustration with exceedingly high postal rates.
 At the time, it cost 18 3/4 cents to send a letter from Boston to New York and 25 cents to send one from Boston to Washington, DC.
 A letter sent from Boston to Albany, New York, written on a 1/4-ounce sheet of paper and carried by the Western Railroad, cost 2/3 as much as the freight charge for carrying a barrel of flour the same distance.

 Spooner's justification was that the Constitution provided for a government-run postal service, but did not exclude others from engaging in the same business.
 Spooner dropped his rates even lower, delivering many letters for free.
 This competition dropped prices dramatically with postage of 6 1/4 cents per each half-ounce and stamps 20 for a dollar.
 Deliveries were made twice daily between New York City and Philadelphia.
 The US Government tried to lower prices by threatening railroads to withdraw business.
 However, the U.S. Government challenged Spooner with legal measures whereby Spooner was initially vindicated.
 In fact, the U.S. Circuit Court expressed doubt that the U.S. had the right to monopolize the transportation of mail.

 Congress eventually forced him to cease operations in 1851 by legislating a US monopoly.

 Overview

-According to McMaster, the company had offices in various cities, including Baltimore, Philadelphia, and New York.
+According to John Bach McMaster, the company had offices in various cities, including Baltimore, Philadelphia, and New York.
 In February 1844, Spooner advertised rates of "Postage 6 1/4 cents for each half oz. ...
 Stamps, twenty for a dollar."
 He further stated, "The Company design also (if sustained by the public) thoroughly to agitate the question, and test the constitutional right of free competition in the business of carrying letters."
 Stamps could be purchased and then attached to letters which could be sent to any of its offices.
 From there, agents were dispatched who traveled on railroads and steamboats and carried the letters in handbags.
 Letters were transferred to messengers in the cities along the routes who then delivered the letters to the addressees.